-61.(1) No personal information may be collected by a governmental body unless such collection is-
+61. (1) No personal information may be collected by a governmental body unless such collection is-

-- (a) required or permitted by legislation; or - (b) required for the performance of the fictions of the body.
+(a) required or permitted in terms of legislation; or

+(b) required for carrying out the functions of that body.

-(2) A governmental body must, if reasonably possible, collect personal information which is intended to be or maybe used in taking any decision which affects an individual's right or determines its content, directly from that individual except if-
+(2) A governmental body must, if reasonably possible, collect personal information 40 which is intended to be or may be used in taking any decision which affects a person's right or determines its content, directly from that person unless-

-- (a) the individual authorises otherwise; or - (b) personal information contained in a record may be disclosed to the body in terms of section 57(1).
+- (a) the person authorises otherwise; or - (b) personal information contained in a record may be disclosed to the body in terms of section 56.

-(3) If a governmental body collects personal information directly from an individual, the body must inform the individual of-
+(3) If a governmental body collects personal information directly from a person, the body must inform the person of-

-- (a) the fact that, and the purpose for which, the information is being collected; - (b) the name and address of the body that- - (i) is collecting the information; and - (ii) will hold the information; - (c) if the collection of the information is required or permitted by egislation- - (i) that legislation; and - (ii) whether the supply of the information by the individual is voluntary or compulsory; - (d) the rights of access to, and correction of, personal information contemplated in this Act. - (4) Subsections (2) and (3) do not apply if compliance therewith could reasonably be expected to defeat the purpose, or prej udice the use, for which the information is being collected.
+(a) the fact that, and the purpose for which, the information is being collected;

+- (b) the name and address of the body that-

+- (i) is collecting the information; and

+- (ii) will hold the information;

+- (c) if the collection of the information is required or permitted in terms of legislation-

+- (i) the relevant provisions of that legislation; and - (ii) whether the supply of the information by the person is voluntary or compulsory; - (d) the rights of access to, and correction of, personal information referred to in sections 9 and 52, respectively.

+(4) Subsections (2) and (3) do not apply if compliance therewith could reasonably be expected to defeat the purpose, or prejudice the use, for which the information is being collected.